-- The proposal does not address high-priority goals of the LRP, or is of low scientific interest.
+- 1. The proposal does not address high-priority goals of the LRP, or is of low scientific interest.
 The Panel(s) rejects the proposal and recommends that a Full Proposal should not be developed. - 2.
 Some specific additional information is needed to evaluate the proposal adequately (e.g. insufficient data to evaluate whether drilling addresses the stated objectives).
 The Panel(s) requests these data from the contact proponent for their next meeting(s).
 If the data are unavailable and critical, the Panel(s) will recommend that a revised Preliminary Proposal be submitted once the data are available.

-- 3. The proposal addresses objectives for which other proposals exist.
-The Panel refers the proposal to a Program Planning Group (PPG), or recommends that the proponents collaborate. - 4.
+Figure 4.
+Pathway of a Preliminary Proposal (see text for details) - 3.
+The proposal addresses objectives for which other proposals exist.
+The Panel refers the proposal to a Program Planning Group (PPG), or recommends that the Proponents collaborate. - 4.
 The proposal is of high priority, but could be improved or made more relevant.
 In this case, the appropriate SSEP may nurture a proposal (possibly through a watchdog system) and request a revised Preliminary Proposal. - 5.
 The proposal is of high interest and well justified.
 The panel(s) recommends the development of a Full Proposal.